-Even if there was an average pain and suffering settlement for car accidents (which there isn’t), this would have no bearing on your case.
-Every personal injury case is unique and judged based on its own circumstances.
+Even if there were an average pain and suffering settlement for car accidents (which there is not), this would have no bearing on your case.
+Every car accident case is unique and judged based on its own circumstances.
 So, the value of your pain and suffering will depend on multiple aspects of your situation, including your injuries and mobility.

-Our law firm can calculate the value of your pain and suffering.
-We can use your testimony, medical records, and other supporting documents to aid in our calculations.
+Our law firm can calculate the value of your pain and suffering and answer your questions, like, what is the average pain and suffering settlement for a car accident?
+We can use your testimony, medical records, and other supporting documents to aid our calculations.

 These Factors Determine the Value of Your Pain and Suffering

 Every insurance company has a different way of calculating pain and suffering.
 Some base their determinations on the days in your recovery period.
 Others use your missed time from work.

 Regardless of how the liable insurer in your car accident claim calculates pain and suffering, these factors will play a role in its value:

 - The severity of your condition: The more severely you are injured, the more you can pursue for pain and suffering.
 For example, a broken bone will likely merit more damages than a sprained ankle.

 - Your missed time from work: If your injuries caused you to miss significant time from work, putting a strain on your financial resources, you could see that translated into your pain and suffering.